Sikhs are suing the US Marine Corps for the right to wear their turbans and beards – KION546

 Milaap Singh Chahal, Aekash Singh and Jaskirat Singh, the three prospective recruits, all requested religious accommodations last year, according to the lawsuit.
 They were granted a partial accommodation similar to Toor, and were also told that they would have to shave their beards and remove their turbans during boot camp.

-“There’s this perception that you can pack up your Sikh faith in a suitcase and then pull it out after basic training and quite frankly, that’s just not the way it works,” Amandeep Sidhu, another lawyer representing the four men, told CNN.
+“There’s this perception that you can pack up your Sikh faith in a suitcase and then pull it out after basic training and quite frankly, that’s just not the way it works,” Amandeep Sidhu, a partner at the law firm of Winston & Strawn also representing the four men, told CNN.
 “That’s not the way the Sikh faith works.
 It’s not the way that the laws that apply to the Marine Corps work.”

 The four men declined to be interviewed for the story, but Milaap Singh Chahal, Aekash Singh and Jaskirat Singh said in a joint statement that they “remain ready to meet the high mental and physical standards of the Marine Corps because we want to serve our country alongside the best.”